 Once the payment deadline has passed students who haven't paid their tuition will be removed from their classes.
 Waitlisted students will be automatically enrolled in classes that have room in them.
 Students will get an email notifying them that they have been enrolled in the class(es) and that they need to pay their tuition within 24 hours.
 The waitlist will then be shut off and no other students will be added.
-Waitlisted students who did not get enrolled in a class will receive an email notifying them that they waitlist has been shut off.
+Waitlisted students who did not get enrolled in a class will receive an email notifying them that they did not get enrolled and that the waitlist has been shut off.